BellHermitage/suzunaan.org/content/posts/making_websites/index.en.md

 which in turns causes the CSS to break.

 {{< sidenote >}}
   This is a margin note, or "sidenote" in the code.
-    It either spans the whole paragraph or it stays in the right.
+  It either spans the whole paragraph or it stays on the right.
   It should be possible to create a column in the left of the main content to stick the sidenote to, but the grid layout alignment gets harder.
 {{< /sidenote >}}

 The next hurdle is space-optimization: